 However, this simplifies and streamlines the care process.

 An air plant is a friendly plant.
 Meaning it can be placed in a container by itself or grown alongside other houseplants.

 The great thing is if you have a houseplant planted in soil, you can set the air plant in the pot with the other plant, and it should thrive without any digging of dirt.

-However, there are two plants in particular which air plants love to be planted around.
+However, there are 2 plants in particular which air plants love to be planted around.
 They are: